How to cut plexiglass with a Dremel Tool

 Continue with the cut till you are satisfied.
 Cut along the marked lines using water in a spray bottle so that you keep the Dremel tool cool.
 Check the mounting and reset.
 Test the Dremel on a scrap piece so that t you do not damage your Dremel tool on a first cut.

 Remove the cutting bit from the Demel tool and remove the material cuttings off the Dremel tool using an air compressor.

 Sand down the edges when done cutting.
 The edges of the plexiglass end up with roughness and unevenness.
 Use fine-grit sandpaper attached to the sanding block for smooth and clean edges.

-Leave the plexiglass on the work table so that you remain with a good base to press against.
+Leave the plexiglass on the work table so that you remain with an excellent base to press against.
 Flip the sheet over when you want to clean the other side.
-If there is excess material to be cut, re-install the sheet and cut again.
+If excess material is to be cut, re-install the sheet and cut it again.

 Pro tip: You may also be interested in How to Sharpen a Circular Saw Blade with a Dremel.

 When working with a Dremel bit to cut plexiglass, use a 561 bit as you insert it into the Dremel.
 The bit is for acrylic and many more applications.
 Set the Dremel speed to six or eight.